 What is clear is that there was very little variation in passion, direction, and perceived mission between interviews.
-CXPA was created to formalize CX practice, and is now faced with a decision: scale the practitioner base worldwide; or, continue to evolve the CX space to include a mature and demanding CX market.
+CXPA has focused on formalizing CX practice, and it now has to decide how to apportion resources into scaling the CX practitioner base worldwide, and to achieving global recognition and support for CX as a business discipline.